 Catherine Peters is a human resources lawyer in Hicks Morley’s Toronto office.
-She provides strategic advice to public and private sector clients on a wide variety of human rights, employment law, labour relations, and administrative law issues.
-She also regularly advises post-secondary education clients on a variety of issues relating to their relationships with their students.
+She provides strategic advice to employers on a wide variety of human rights, employment law, labour relations and administrative law issues.
+She regularly advises post-secondary education clients on a variety of issues relating to their relationships with their students.

 Awards & Recognition

 Labour and Employment Law

 Celebrating Diversity and Inclusion

 Labour Relations (Repeatedly Recommended)

 United Way Toronto – Women Gaining Ground initiative

 Select Publications & Presentations